Pizzakeitto/Juustobotti/README.md

 TODO:

 - [x] Get the bot working with another database mongo bad
-- [ ] I guess make the linking of a profile work correctly
+- [x] I guess make the linking of a profile work correctly
+- [ ] Translate the bot to full english/finnish havent decided yet
+- [ ] More fancy help command
+- [ ]